 ★★★★★

 • Stay healthy

-Fortunately, most of the calf pains are easy to settle with proper care.
-Just follow all the tips mentioned above and try not to overburden your self.
+Fortunately, most calf pain can be relieved with proper care.
+Follow the tips mentioned above and avoid overloading your muscles.
 Stay Healthy and your muscles will eventually Stay Safe!

+★★★★★